sharwell/ha-tea-timer/README.md

     stepSeconds: 10
     confirmRestart: true # optional—require confirmation before restarting a running timer
     finishedAutoIdleMs: 7000 # optional—show the Done overlay before returning to Idle
-   disableClockSkewEstimator: true # optional—seed countdowns from the local clock instead of HA timestamps
+   disableClockSkewEstimator: true # optional—prefer the local clock with bounded drift instead of estimating skew
    ```

    Preset chips render in the order provided.
 Set `defaultPreset` to the label or zero-based index of the preset you want selected when the card loads; if omitted, the first preset is used.
 Selecting a preset while the timer is idle updates the dial immediately, while taps during a brew queue the new selection for the next restart and surface a “Next: …” subtitle.